top of page

 As the only remaining VICTORIAN AFTERNOON TEA LADY I'm thrilled to discover everyone is utterly curious about how one should behave at an Afternoon Tea Party!

-So I’m delighted to answer some of your questions about my wonderful Tea Party traditions which will ensure your Tea Parties are simply the best!
+So I’m delighted to answer some of your questions about my wonderful Tea Party traditions which will ensure your Tea Parties are just like Baroness Bolsover's!

 What crockery should I use for an Afternoon Tea Party?